metamath/lamp-guide/docs/index.md

 > Select the checkbox to the left of the new statement
 > `|- 2 = ( 1 + 1 )` and then press the
 > icon <img width="16" height="16" src="duplicate.svg" alt="duplicate"> (duplicate).
-> Modify the new statement so it is
+> Use long-click on the new statement and modify it so that it is
 > `|- ( 2 + 2 ) = ( 2 + ( 1 + 1 ) )`
 > and press Enter (Return).

-While editing this statement you may find some parenthesis appear automatically in unwanted places.
+While editing this statement you may find some parentheses appear automatically in unwanted places.
-This is actually intended to be a handy feature when writing new statements.
-But when editing existing ones it might be redundant.
+This is intended to be a handy feature when writing new statements, but sometimes when editing it doesn't help.
 Please remove unwanted parentheses and make sure the statement looks exactly as in the example.

 > Now press the
 > icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify),
 > Since there
-> was no specific step selected, it will try to justify all steps
+> was no specific step selected, it will try to justify all steps.

-> Metamath-lamp will succeed in finding a justification for our new step,
-> so it will show a green checkmark next to our new statement.
+Metamath-lamp will succeed in finding a justification for our new step, so it will show a green checkmark next to our new statement and its justification (`5 : oveq2i` in this case).

 #### Showing these expansions are equal